-When starting a copywriting project for our clients, we are often provided with keywords and phrases which the client would like us to use for SEO purposes.
+When starting a copywriting project for our clients, I am often provided with keywords and phrases which the client would like used for SEO purposes.
 Sometimes these words and phrases are relatively simple to weave into a quality blog post or article, but other times the phrase is not so amenable.
-Worse, often the chosen phrases make no grammatical sense whatsoever leading to clunky, unfriendly sentences which spoil the article in general.
+Worse, the chosen phrases can make no grammatical sense whatsoever leading to clunky, unfriendly sentences which spoil the article in general.

-As a service provider, Tech Write is duty bound to fulfill the wishes of our clients, but we do also offer advice when we suspect there may be a problem.
-Here are three things we suggest will help ensure your website is stocked with tip-top content, rather than something which reads as though it has come straight out of a content mill:
+As a service provider, I am duty bound to fulfill the wishes of clients, but I also offer advice when I suspect that the quality of the finished copy is at stake.
+Here are three things I suggest will help ensure your website is stocked with tip-top content, rather than something which reads as though it has come straight out of a content mill:

 Keywords may help attract the attention of search engines, but the same is not necessarily true of website visitors.
 Focus on delivering quality content and readers are much more likely to pass your links on to their contacts, helping to raise your profile and reputation in the process.
 Search engines rankings are not as convincing or persuasive to real people as a well written article.

 2. Limit the number of keywords